cypher007-godeye/radar-monitaring-system/README.md

-# radar-monitaring-system
-Radar-Based Obstacle Detection and Visualization System Personal Embedded Systems
+Radar-Based Obstacle Detection System

-Designed and implemented a radar-style obstacle detection system leveraging an ESP32-DEVKIT-V1, ultrasonic distance sensor (HC-SR04), and servo motor, with a real-time graphical interface built in Processing (Java).
-The system performs automated environmental scanning across 180°, detecting and visualizing nearby objects on a radar-like display.
+This project demonstrates a radar-style obstacle detection system using an ESP32-DEVKIT-V1, HC-SR04 ultrasonic sensor, and a servo motor.
+The system scans the environment in a 180° range, detects objects, and visualizes the data in real-time using a Java (Processing) interface.

-Project Highlights:

-Engineered precise servo control for angular scanning and object localization

-Integrated ultrasonic sensing for accurate distance measurement

-Developed a serial communication protocol between the ESP32 and PC
+Features:

+Real-time distance measurement using the ultrasonic sensor

+Servo-controlled scanning for 180° range

-Built an interactive radar interface in Processing to visualize spatial data in real time
+Live radar display in Processing to visualize obstacle data

-Demonstrated applications in robotics, automation, and smart surveillance systems

-Technologies Used:
+Serial communication between ESP32 and PC

+Technologies:

+Hardware: ESP32, HC-SR04 Ultrasonic Sensor, Servo Motor

-ESP32, HC-SR04, Servo Motor, Embedded C/C++, Java (Processing IDE), Serial Communication
+Software: Embedded C, Processing (Java), Serial Communication

+Installation:

+1. Upload the firmware to the ESP32.

+2. Open the Processing sketch and run the visualization.